 WITHDRAWAL AND DETOX

 Benzodiazepines build a tolerance over time so that a user will have to take more to get the desired effect.
 When the abuse stops or the amount taken is reduced, withdrawal symptoms will emerge.
 Withdrawal symptoms from Benzodiazepines may include:

 - mild to moderate changes in perception

 Benzodiazepine withdrawal can be particularly dangerous and even life-threatening.
 Undergoing medical detox under the direct care of a doctor is generally advised.

 The first step in treatment of benzodiazepine abuse is simply admitting you have a problem.
 From there, Profound will work with you to carefully craft a treatment plan to suit your needs.
 We offer residential detox with professionals to help you safely withdraw from your addiction.
-We also offer inpatient treatment to help you develop the necessary skills to stay on the road to recovery, as well as aftercare like our Intensive Outpatient and Sober Living offerings.
+We also offer inpatient treatment to help you develop the necessary skills to stay on the road to recovery.